 |Direct train||Yes, there are 5 direct trains a day|

 VIA Rail is Canada's main train provider.
-There are several different ticket fares like Economy, Business, Sleeper Plus, Prestige and Touring for your next journey by train from Montreal, QC to Toronto.
+There are several different ticket fares like Economy, Business, Sleeper Plus, Prestige and Touring for your next journey by train to Toronto from Montreal, QC.

 Toronto is the largest city in Canada, a bustling multicultural metropolis that often serves as a body-double for New York in movie shoots.
 It's a city characterized by its local neighborhoods and vibrant communities with their own distinctive identities.
 The VIA Rail intercity line from Montreal to Toronto links the main city of Quebec with the provincial capital of Ontario.
 VIA Rail provides regular intercity rail connections between the two cities seven days a week, with journey times for the train from Montreal to Toronto averaging a little over 5 hours.
 Additional indirect trains involve a change in the capital city Ottawa and take at least 2 hours longer to complete the trip to Toronto.
 There are slightly fewer direct and indirect trains from Montreal to Toronto at weekends.